ibm-cloud-docs/Backup/faqs.md

 {: #bmr-restore}
 {: support}

 You can either do a whole system restore, or you can pick individual files from the backup to restore.
-The BMR backup job can replace your current files backup job.
+The BMR backup job can replace your current file backup job.
 The restore process is done inside the OS, just like a traditional backup job.

 ## Does BMR have open file back up capabilities?
 {: faq}